naoxio/inbreeze/README.md

 Only the android and linux builds have been tested.

-The iOS version is unsigned as I do not have a developer account.
+The iOS version is unsigned and untested as I do not have a developer account or own any apple devices.

 [Releases](https://github.com/naoxio/inbe/releases/tag/latest)